- 6:00 PM CST

 The City Council is the lawmaking body of the City.
 The Council is responsible for serving and advancing the general welfare, health, happiness, and safety of our citizens through exercising its legislative authority.

 The Council determines the budget, policies, programs, and plans for the future, plus considers major problems and issues which confront the city government.
 In turn, this process allows the Council to evaluate the effectiveness of the city operations and delivery of public services.
-The Council prepares and reviews bills and those that are adopted become laws in the form of ordinances.
+The Council prepares and reviews proposed changes to the Code of Ordinances, and those that are adopted become laws.
 Other policies on many different matters are established as resolutions and written procedures.

 Growth and Development